Understanding your context – webinars

 Two young learners give a presentation to their diverse classmates

-In the first event in our series of webinars on practical approaches for your teaching context, two of our course tutors will introduce strategies for making your teaching relevant to your learners, your classroom and your wider context.
+In the first event in our series of webinars on practical approaches for your teaching context, two of our course tutors introduce strategies for making your teaching relevant to your learners, your classroom and your wider context.
 The second session focuses on designing projects that celebrate local culture and cultural exchange while building communication, teamwork and creativity.
 These activities strengthen learner confidence and place an understanding of culture and context at the heart of your classroom.
+The live event took place on 17 April 2026.

 About the sessions